 Looking for a guide to swimming in the Dead Sea?
-Thinking about walking on sunshine, singing on a cloud?
+Thinking about walking on sunshine, singing on a cloud and lying on a sandy Israel beach?
 Both are pretty fantastical to say the least… but how about floating on WATER! …..Oh wait, that’s an everyday possibility, almost normality, but perhaps not so much if you happen to be doing it in the Dead Sea.
 Crazy right!

 It’s a place you’ve probably heard of, or perhaps seen pictures of (you know the one, of the old guy laying back effortlessly on the water reading a newspaper) but have you considered actually getting there and trying it out for yourself?